-Calculation analyses to study mould growth can be performed using the Finnish mould growth model developed by the Technical Research Centre of Finland (VTT) and Tampere University of Technology.
+Calculation analyses to study mould and microbe growth can be performed using the Finnish mould growth model developed by the Technical Research Centre of Finland (VTT) and Tampere University of Technology.
 The model is based on the original mould growth model for wood, which was created by VTT and PhD Hannu Viitanen.
-With the new model, mould growth can be evaluated on different materials in changing temperature and moisture conditions.
+With the Finnish mould growth model, mould and microbe growth can be evaluated on different materials in changing temperature and moisture conditions.
 The Finnish mould growth model is currently the most advanced tool for assessing mould growth in the world.
 The file for the model can be found through the link below.

 The mould risk is described with a mould index M, which ranges between 0 and 6, and depicts the increasing amount of mould on the surface.
 The mould risk is calculated from hourly temperature and relative humidity values.
 The model also takes into account mould decline when conditions are not favourable for mould growth (too cold or too dry).
 The mould index only describes the general growth of mould on materials and therefore says nothing about the mould types, so it can’t be used to evaluate how hazardous the mould would be.

-The Finnish mould growth model includes the next characteristic features which were not included in the original mould growth model:
+The Finnish mould growth model includes the next characteristic features which were not included in the original mould growth model by VTT:

 - The mould risk (mould index) can be calculated for all construction materials and structures for which the sensitivity class is known.